notbrian/Brian-July-5-2021/README.md

 The default market is XBT-USD but can be switched to ETH-USD by pressing the `Toggle Feed` button.

 The feed can be killed by pressing the `Kill Feed` button to simulate a error on the WebSocket.
 A test error is sent to the `onerror` function and an error is sent to the `onmessage` function that should fail.
+It also unsubscribes socket the current feed.

-On pressing the
+On pressing the button again, the feed will be resubscribed.

 ## Consuming for local development